PauloJaka/PowerBi_embebbed/README.md

 1. Install dependencies with npm install.
 2. Start the application with npm start.
 3. change the values on groupID and reportID to fit your project on http://localhost:3000/report/:groupID/:reportID
+4. Change the values in view/index.ejs in the filter section as well, or simply comment out that part of the code.
+Otherwise, the values will either appear blank or not show up at all.
-4. To run again, use node app.js.
+5. To run again, use node app.js.